 1 And he went out from there and came into his own country, and his disciples followed him.
 2 And when the sabbath had come, he began to teach in the synagogue.
 And many who heard him were astonished, saying, "From where did this man get these things?
 And what wisdom is this which is given to him that even such mighty works are wrought by his hands?
 3 Is this not the carpenter, the son of Mary, the brother of James, Joseph, Judas, and Simon?
 And are his sisters not here with us?"
 And they were offended at him.
-4 But Jesus said to them, "A prophet is not without honor, but in his own country, among his own kindred, and in his own house."
+4 But Jesus said to them, "A prophet is not without honor, except in his own country, among his own kindred, and in his own house."
 5 And he could do no mighty work there, except that he laid his hands upon a few sick persons and healed them.
 6 And he marveled because of their unbelief.
 And he went around the villages teaching.

 7 And he calls the twelve to him and began to send them forth by two and two and gave them power over unclean spirits.
 8 And he commanded them that they should take nothing for their journey, except a staff only—no bag, no bread, no money in their purse— 9 But to be shod with sandals and not put on two coats.
 10 And he said to them, "In whatever place you enter into a house, abide there until you depart from that place.
-11 And whoever does not receive you, nor hear you, when you depart from there, shake off the dust under your feet for a testimony against them.
+11 And whoever does not receive you nor hear you, when you depart from there, shake off the dust under your feet for a testimony against them.
 Truly I say to you, it shall be more tolerable for Sodom and Gomorrah on the day of judgment than for that city."
 12 And they went out and preached that men should repent.
 13 And they cast out many demons and anointed with oil many who were sick and healed them.

 14 And king Herod heard of him (for his name was spread abroad), and he said, "John the Baptist has risen from the dead, and therefore, mighty works show themselves forth in him."
 15 Others said, "It is Elijah."
 And others said, "It is a prophet, or as one of the prophets."
 16 But when Herod heard of him, he said, "It is John, whom I beheaded.
 He has risen from the dead."